zkat/ssri/README.md

 Returns the string representation of an `Integrity` object.
 All hash entries will be concatenated in the string by `' '`.

-this is a convenience method so you can pass an `Integrity` object directly to `JSON.stringify` this works with the built in native JSON feature.
-For more info check out [toJSON() behavior on mdn](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#toJSON%28%29_behavior)
+This is a convenience method so you can pass an `Integrity` object directly to `JSON.stringify`.
+For more info check out [toJSON() behavior on mdn](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#toJSON%28%29_behavior).

 ##### Example